PragmaticWays/excelTricks/DatePickerToCells.md

-# How to add a DatePicker (Calendar) to Excel Rows
+# How to add a DatePicker (Calendar) to Excel Cells

 ### Step 1.
 Enable Developer Mode in Excel
 - File